-The colors on the facing-page map illustrate the number of fires that have been "missed" in an area.
+The colors on the following map illustrate the number of fires that have been "missed" in an area.
 For example, a ponderosa forest with an MFRI of 15 years that hasn't burned in 75 years has "missed" five fires.
-What trends do you notice on the map, and what are the potential implications?
+What trends do you notice, and what are the potential implications?

-A History of Wildfire

-How does our past intervention in fire ecology affect our wildfire future?
+A History of Wildfire How does our past intervention in fire ecology affect our wildfire future?

-Check out the facing-page graph.
+Check out the above graph.
 Each of the horizontal lines shows the life of an individual ponderosa pine, starting at the left, and ending at the right.
 Wildfires that don't kill the tree leave scars on the tree rings, preserving a record of all the fires each tree experienced during its many (sometimes hundreds!) years of life.

 What trends do you notice in the graph?
 Specifically, what changed around 1900?
 You may have noticed that the frequency of wildfires (shown by red lines) reduced dramatically.
 This coincides with the founding of the US Forest Service and a decades long attitude that all fires needed to be suppressed.
 The result?
-Lots of "missed" fires in ecosystems that are evolutionarily accustomed to regular, periodic burning.
+Lots of "missed" fires in ecosystems that had coevolved with regular, periodic burning.

 So what does this mean for the future?
-In the short term, land managers including the Forest Service are making a widespread effort to reverse the negative consequences of fire debt through programs of prescribed burning to restore ecosystems that rely on fire for health.
+In the short term, the Forest Service is making a widespread effort to reverse the negative consequences of fire debt through programs of prescribed burning and selective thinning to restore ecosystems that rely on fire for health.
 In the long term, the 2020 Ice Fire called collective attention to the potential for climate change and drought to bring fire to subalpine forests that burn less frequently.
 What changes do you predict might happen in our forests as summers grow longer, winters shorter, and deep snowpacks arrive less consistently?